Court rejects Trump bid to end DACA protections for young immigrants

-WASHINGTON (AP) — The Supreme Court on Thursday rejected President Donald Trump’s effort to end legal protections for 650,000 young immigrants, a stunning rebuke to the president in the midst of his reelection campaign.
+WASHINGTON (AP) — The Supreme Court on Thursday rejected President Donald Trump’s effort to end legal protections for 650,000 young immigrants, his second stunning election-season rebuke from the court in a week after Monday's ruling that it's illegal to fire people because they're gay or transgender.

-For now, those immigrants retain their protection from deportation and their authorization to work in the United States.
+For now, the young immigrants retain their protection from deportation and their authorization to work in the United States.

 The 5-4 outcome, in which Chief Justice John Roberts and the four liberal justices were in the majority, seems certain to elevate the issue in Trump's campaign, given the anti-immigrant rhetoric of his first presidential run in 2016 and immigration restrictions his administration has imposed since then.
-It was the second big liberal victory at the court this week, following Monday's ruling that it's illegal to fire people because they're gay or transgender.

 The justices rejected administration arguments that the 8-year-old Deferred Action for Childhood Arrivals Program is illegal and that courts have no role to play in reviewing the decision to end DACA.

-Trump's first reaction came on Twitter, where he retweeted a comment incorporating a line from Justice Clarence Thomas' dissenting opinion in which Thomas called the ruling “an effort to avoid a politically controversial but legally correct decision.”
+The program covers people who have been in the United States since they were children and are in the country illegally.
+In some cases, they have no memory of any home other than the U.S.

+Trump didn't hold back in his assessment of the court's work, hitting hard at a political angle.

+“These horrible & politically charged decisions coming out of the Supreme Court are shotgun blasts into the face of people that are proud to call themselves Republicans or Conservatives.
+We need more Justices or we will lose our 2nd Amendment & everything else.
+Vote Trump 2020!" he wrote on Twitter, apparently including the LGBT ruling as well.

 Roberts wrote for the court that the administration did not pursue the end of the program properly.